 The life of an entrepreneur is often riddled with anxiety, stress, lack of sleep, and an overdose of caffeine.
 While a fast-paced environment and hard-working attitude are often what leads an entrepreneur to success, over time, it can be the very thing that causes burnout.

 A growing trend amongst entrepreneurs is the practice of meditation.
-Listening to interviews with notable entrepreneurs such as Tim Ferriss and Kevin Rose, I have been hearing more and more how successful founders are relying on the benefits of meditation to keep them grounded in the midst of an often chaotic environment.
+Listening to interviews with notable entrepreneurs such as Tim Ferriss and Kevin Rose, I have been hearing more and more about how successful founders are relying on the benefits of meditation to keep them grounded amid an often chaotic environment.